 I began doing yoga and Brainspotting for different reasons and my very next ENT appointment yielded a difference was amazing.
 My doctor wanted to know why I was not my jumpy-stressed out self.
 He had never seen such a change in a patient before.
 I was able to calm my nervous system and my fear was conquered with my mindful practices.

 There are different levels of mindfulness and just like relationships, it can sometimes be a huge benefit to have a professional teach you the basics to save a lot of headaches and misfires.
 Even worse than mindfulness that does not work is mindfulness that is harmful.
 Read more here!
-In fact, knowing our minds better…the good, the bad and the ugly…is the best way to create mental, emotional and physical health.
+In fact, knowing our minds better…the good, the bad and the ugly…is the best way to create mental, emotional and physical health. *2020 Update why mindfulness can be harmful if not seen in bigger picture!

 I offer Brainspotting , a mindful visually based counseling over 1-3 sessions that requires little talking and lots of healing.
 It is a beautiful beginning to treating old trauma, new heartache, anxiety, depression, feeling stuck and grief from loss.
 Some clients qualify for “self-brainspotting” which is a mindful practice that can be done at home+work to calm an overly full limbic (your emotions) and cerebral (thinking) brain.